Parikia: Sights

 The most famous monument in Parikia is the church of Panagia Ekatontapiliani, whose name actually means "the Church of 100 doors".
 This ecclesiastical complex was originally built in the 4th century on the site of an ancient gymnasium and remodelled in the mid-6th century during the reign of the Byzantine Emperor Justinian the Great.
 Today it has many interesting frescoes on its walls and it hosts the Ecclesiastical Museum of Parikia.
 Close to Parikia, you will also find some other interesting monasteries, such as the Monastery of Logovardas, the Monastery of Saint Anargyroi and the Monastery of Jesus of the Forest.

 In the centre of Parikia, you can see some Neoclassical mansions hosting public services.

 The trademarks of Parikia are the preserved windmill in the port and the Venetian Castle, on top of the village, which was built by the Venetians in the early 17th century.
 The walls of the Castle have been built with remains of ancient temples.

-Parikia is home to the Archaeological Museum of Paros a small but interesting museum housing some of the many finds from sites in Paros.
+Parikia is home to the Archaeological Museum of Paros, a small museum housing some of the many finds from sites in Paros.